edac713/Image-To-Website/webDEV v3.md

 - Rephrase and enrich the example, adding comprehensive context and detail.
 This method aims to deepen the understanding of the user's inquiry and provide more thorough and insightful responses.
 - Your responses should reflect the expanded interpretation of the user's query, addressing the core intent and needs expressed.

-Here's the code that would construct a similar interface:

 ```liquid
 <!DOCTYPE html>
 <html lang="en">